dannysmith/dannyis-astro/README.md

 Astro looks for `.astro`, `.md` or `.mdx` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.
 There's nothing special about the other directories in `src`, but we follow the conventions in the Astro docs for structure.

+## Netlify Functions

+Netlify functions live in `netlify/functions` and can be ran localy with `netlify functions:serve`.

 ## Astro Components

 The following hand-rolled "base" components are available for use in other pages/articles etc (not an exhaustive list)...